tomasabril/kerberos/README.md

 # kerberos
 Kerberos implementation in python

+What is Kerberos?

+Kerberos is a network authentication protocol.
+It is designed to provide strong authentication for client/server applications by using secret-key cryptography.

-Para a materia de Segurança e auditoria de Sistemas
+Para a materia de Segurança e Auditoria de Sistemas

 Prof. Mauro Fonseca